Mirugam: Plot

-The story is set in a village near Ramnad.
-Ayyanar is a carefree villager who uses his muscles rather than his brain for any situation and behaves like an animal.
-He is a terror to the whole village as he is a womaniser, sleeps with sex workers, and rapes housewives.
-There is no woman in the village that he has not had an encounter with.
+In a village near Ramnad, Ayyanar is a carefree villager who uses his muscles rather than his brain for any situation and behaves like an animal.
+He is a terror to the whole village as he is a womanizer, sleeps with sex workers, and rapes housewives.
+There is no woman in the village with whom he has not had an encounter.
 He beats up anyone, including his mother.
 He makes a living through his bull, which he hires out for its stud services.

 During one of Ayyanar's visits to the local brothel, he rapes the queen sex worker Savithri but refuses to pay for her services.
 He sleeps with her multiple times and uses her in his sexual play.
 Once, he is seen playing cards on the outskirts of the neighbouring village, when the wife of a player comes and scolds him.
 Ayyanar, smitten by the wife, wins all the bets and gets the player drunk.
 He takes him to his home, gives the player's kids stolen chicken curry to eat outside, and silently rapes the player's wife.

 One day, Ayyanar meets Alagamma, a tomboyish girl.
 Her beauty strikes him and he manages to marry her, but he treats her like one of his conquests.
 On the first night, he rapes her and continues with his sexual exploits.
-She silently enjoys all the sexual activities that he performs on her, but she soon changes her mind after knowing his past of him being a son of a prostitute, whose mother was raped and molested multiple times in front of him.
+She silently tolerates all the sexual activities that he performs on her.
+She begins to understand him and change her mind about him after knowing his past, of being a son of a prostitute who was raped multiple times in front of him.
 He has seen her having sex with multiple men at the same time.
 He later killed the manager of the ring and escaped to Ramnad, where he was adopted.
-Alagamma decides to change Ayyanar and bring him on change him with love, sex, and affection.

-Fate takes a turn as Ayyanar is hauled in by the cops after a drunken fight, and he is sentenced to a year in jail.
-In jail, he gets addicted to drugs, using the same syringes and needles with other prisoners.
+Alagamma decides to change Ayyanar and bring him on the right path with love, sex, and affection.
+Fate takes a turn as Ayyanar is hauled in by the cops after a drunken fight, and is sentenced to a year in jail.
+In jail, he gets addicted to drugs, sharing the same syringes and needles with other prisoners.
 He rapes two men in jail in front of other inmates.
 After coming out of jail, he returns to his old ways.
 He wants to kill his pregnant wife, whom he believes had an illicit relationship with her uncle, which he later learns is not true.

-Soon, he is infected with virus and later is afflicted by AIDS.
+Soon, he is infected with HIV/AIDS.
 The villagers ignore him, but his loyal and devoted wife stands by him.
-The film ends with Ayyanar being killed by a villager and his wife living with her father-in-law.
+The film ends with Ayyanar dying of AIDS and his wife living with her uncle.